 One of President Jefferson's last great acts was signing a bill that outlawed the Atlantic slave trade, effective January 1, 1808.
 The Constitution itself had set that as the earliest date allowed for such a law, not wanting the issue of slavery to interfere with the development of the young nation.
 Although slavery itself was still legal - and growing - the act prohibiting importation of slaves made it a crime to bring new slaves into America from overseas.
 There was smuggling of course, but the law was enforced, having the effect of raising prices for slaves, and encouraging the practice of selling slave children for profit.

 After taking office in 1801, President Thomas Jefferson promised to shrink the government, including executive powers.
 But many of his achievements at home garnered criticism for doing just the opposite.
 He resumed the capitol building project and designed additions to the White House.
 The 1803 Louisiana Purchase angered people both inside and out of his own political party.
 Many believed the president didn't have the constitutional authority to make such a decision on his own.

-His political opponents in the Essex Junto conspired with Vice President Aaron Burr in a plot for New England to secede from the Union.
+His political opponents in the Essex Junto conspired with Vice President Aaron Burr in a plot for New York to secede from the Union.
 Burr fled to the West, where he hatched the Burr Conspiracy to take land from Spain.
 Jefferson tried to have Burr convicted for treason, but couldn't prove the charges.
 The same year, the Lewis and Clark Expedition returned from exploring the new Louisiana Territory and helped spur westward migration.
 Shortly before their return, the Pike Expedition was dispatched to explore the southern border of the territory, and after being arrested, gathered valuable military intelligence about the state of the Spanish empire in North America.
 President Jefferson signed into law a bill that banned the importation of slaves into the U.S. beginning in 1808.